profusion/apollo-validation-directives/README.md

 `OBJECT`.
 When used in field containers (`INPUT_OBJECT` or `OBJECT`) all fields get the same validation.

-Validated fields will get an extra argument `validationErrors` of type `[ValidatedInputError!]`.
+Validated fields will get an extra property `validationErrors` which is present in `GraphQLResolveInfo` of type `[ValidatedInputError!]`.
 It will be injected by resolver wrapper and will be `null` if no errors or will contain a non-empty list of errors that were captured, in this case the nullable fields are